wework/wework.github.io/_drafts/bridging-digital-and-physical.markdown

 ![enclosure v2 warped](/images/makerbot/enclosure_v2_warped.jpg)

 I wondered if our warped build plate was warping the model.
-Zach said that wasn't the case, that the raft should accommodate for that.
-The issue was that tension would build up in the filament during the print, causing the edges to pull in and up.
+Zach said the plate wasn't the culprit; the raft should compensate.
+The issue was that tension builds up in the filament during the print, causing the edges to pull in and up.

 He said one approach to this problem was to add little nickel-sized feet to the corners of the model.
 The feet might pull up a little bit, but their diameter is small so the warping would be minimal.
 And I could just cut them off with an x-acto knife.